-The student is allowed to submit an explanatory appeal to the Appeals Committee (AC) within ten (10) working days of the notification from the iv.
-Step Four:

-Director of Academic Affairs (defined as the date of the letter).
+The student is allowed to submit an explanatory appeal to the Appeals Committee (AC) within ten (10) working days of the notification from the Director of Academic Affairs (defined as the date of the letter).
 Late submission of an appeal letter to the AC will not be considered.